harrymkt/zluinav/content/docs/extra_variables/post.md

 weight = 40
 +++
 # Extra Post Page Variables
-These variables must be set under `extra` object of the post page.
+These variables must be set under `extra` object of the post page, another word, pages using blogpage.html template.

 ## Featured Image Display
 You can display an image as the post's logo.